2002–03 Minnesota Golden Gophers men's ice hockey season: Season

-While Weber established himself in the cage, the offense too had steadily come along.
-The Gophers had shown from the start that the team could score but they had trouble with their consistency.
-With Vanek at the lead, the Gophers steadily improved throughout the fall and turned themselves into one of the best offenses in the country come winter time.
-While the team sorted through its early-season jitters, their ranking declined.
-When December rolled around the team had dropped to #10, however, because the NCAA tournament had expanded to 16 teams for that season, they were still in a solid position to earn a berth.
-The Gophers took no chances, however, and reeled off a series of impressive wins to jump up to 4th by the time January rolled around.
+Following the 2001–2002 season, players Jordan Leopold, John Pohl, and Jeff Taffe did not return.
+Thomas Vanek made his college debut in this season.

+The Gophers were ranked first entering the season, but the team lost team captain Grant Potulny to an injury in the season opener against Ohio State.
+What was initially thought to be a fractured fibula turned out to include torn ligaments as well, leaving him out for months.
+In addition to Potulny's injury, starting goaltenders Travis Weber and Justin Johnson both struggled to find success early in the season.
+This goalie rotation continued through the Colorado College game, after which Weber was named the primary starter and achieved a road victory against the University of Wisconsin.

+Although goaltending and offensive play improved as the season continued, the Gophers' record remained inconsistent.
+In December, the team ranked 10th in the league.
+Following victories over Yale and Boston College, they briefly ascended to 4th in January before dropping down to 7th.

-The team was stymied when they began the second half of the season and went winless in three games.
-They arrested their fall with a win over top-ranked North Dakota and then mostly held serve over the following month and a half.
-Entering the final few weeks of the season, Minnesota sat 7th in the polls but had a tremendous opportunity to move up with four games against ranked teams.
-Minnesota went 2–0–2 in those games, which, though they did not see their ranking improve, they were able to finish in a tie for second in the WCHA standings.
+The second half of the season started with three losses, with the first win coming against North Dakota.
+Entering the final few weeks of the season, Minnesota sat 7th in the polls, with their next four games against higher-ranked teams.
+Minnesota went 2–0–2 in those games, and finished the regular season tied for second in the WCHA standings.

 Conference tournament

-Because they held the tie-breaker, the Gophers received the second seed for the WCHA tournament and got to take on a bad but improving Michigan Tech squad.
-The Gophers won the first game fairly easily and appeared to be heading to a sweep in the second when Weber suffered an injury to his finger.
-Johnson was installed for the remainder of the contest and though the Gophers marched on to the semifinals, doing so without their starting goalie was not ideal.
+Because they held the tie-breaker, the Gophers received the No. 2 seed for the WCHA tournament, playing against Michigan Tech.
+The Gophers won the first game, but Weber suffered an injury to his finger in the second.
+Johnson entered for the remainder of the contest.
 Though he was initially expected to be ready for the next game, Weber was unable to play against Minnesota State–Mankato.
-Seeing their backup needed a hand, Minnesota's offense shelled the Maverick cage, firing 49 shots to MSU's 17.
-Due to a masterful performance from opposing netminder Jon Volp, however, the two still needed overtime to settle the score.
-Just less than 4 minutes into the extra session, Vanek scored his 26th goal of the season and sent the Gophers to the championship match.
+Minnesota outshot MSU 49–17.
+Just less than four minutes into the extra session, Vanek scored his 26th goal of the season and sent the Gophers to the championship game.

-Colorado College was all that stood between Minnesota and a conference title.
-The top-seeded Tigers were the favorites to win but it was the Gophers who got off to a blazing start.
-Potulny had a hand in all three of Minnesota's goals in the first period to build a huge lead.
-The Tigers fought back with two power play goals in the second half of the game along with 38 shots but Johnson held the fort and enabled the Gophers to skate away with a 4–2 win.
+Colorado College entered the game as the higher-ranked seed.
+Potulny played a part in all three of Minnesota's goals in the first period to build a significant lead.
+The Tigers had two power play goals in the second half of the game, along with 38 shots.
+The Gophers won 4–2.